 Some of our TAs have ELKLAN training which helps them to support children with communication difficulties.
 Other TAs and HLTA (higher Level Teaching Assistants) have expertise and training on other areas or specific interventions.
+We have TAs trained as ELSA'a who support children socially and emotionally across the school.
 All TAs work with children with SEN and disabilities.
 If we identify information we can't access without the aid of additional, more specialist help, the school is able to buy-in additional expertise from the local authority.
 This includes access to Educational Psychologists and Advisory Teachers.